 Students who participate in the clinical experiences are at risk for exposure to and possible transmission of infectious diseases.
-In order to protect students, healthcare providers, and patients, Galen requires prelicensure students to provide evidence of adequate immunity to Hepatitis B virus (HBV), Varicella (Chicken Pox), Measles, Mumps, Rubella (MMR); and, Tetanus, Diphtheria, and Pertussis (TDAP); and a negative screening for tuberculosis (TB).
+In order to protect students, healthcare providers, and patients, Galen requires prelicensure students to provide evidence of adequate immunity to Hepatitis B virus (HBV), Varicella (Chicken Pox), Measles, Mumps, Rubella (MMR); evidence of immunization against COVID-19 and, Tetanus, Diphtheria, and Pertussis (TDaP); and a negative screening for tuberculosis (TB).
 For information on specific immunization requirements currently in effect, please see '[Health & Immunization Requirements](#)' on the Galen website.